Thorium No. 90 - Eau de Parfum men's fragrance

 - Base notes: ginger, sandalwood, incense

-Vetivier, the"fragrant root", is a perfume ingredient that originally comes from South India, Indonesia and Sri Lanka.
-It has a unique aroma which cannot be produced synthetically.
-Vetiver is part of numerous men's fragrances.
-It enriches the perfume with lemon facets as well as earthy and woody nuances.
-It sets dark accents similar to amber or leather.
+Vetivier, the fragrant root, is a perfume ingredient originally from southern India, Indonesia and Sri Lanka.
+It has a unique aroma that cannot be produced synthetically.
+Vetiver is a component of numerous men's fragrances.
+He enriches the perfume with lemon facets as well as with earthy and woody nuances.
+He sets dark accents similar to ambergris or leather.r.

 The sandalwood enriches every men's perfume with warm, woody notes.
-The tree only develops the precious sandalwood oil from the age of 25.
-Sandalwood harmonizes in men's fragrances with both other wood and floral fragrances.
-The sandalwood tree is native to the east Indian islands and is subject to the protection of state laws there.
+The tree only develops the valuable sandalwood oil from the age of 25.
+In men's fragrances, sandalwood harmonizes with both other wood and floral fragrances.
+The sandalwood tree is native to the East Indies and is protected by state laws.

-Spice notes always seem familiar to us due to their long use in perfumery.
+Spicy notes always seem familiar to us due to their long use in perfumery.
 Pink pepper is an individual, very expensive and so-called cold spice note.
-It gives the perfume a gentle, cooling aroma.
+It therefore gives the perfume a gentle, cooling aroma.

-Due to its freshness, grapefruit is used as a component of perfumes and, as a scent note, transmits a certain kind of lightness, joie de vivre and lust.
-The grapefruit tree is native to subtropical areas as an evergreen plant.
+Due to its freshness, grapefruit is used as a component of perfumes and conveys a certain kind of lightness, joie de vivre and lust as a fragrance.
+The grapefruit tree is an evergreen plant native to subtropical areas.

 The fine art of men's perfume

-We produce at least Eau de Parfum quality with 16% or more perfume oil, as the compositions used are not only particularly intense, but also long-lasting.
+We produce at least Eau de Parfum quality with 16% or more perfume oil content, since the compositions used are not only particularly intense, but also perceptible for a long time.

-There are different perfume qualities which differ mainly in the concentration of the perfume oil contained.
-The Eau de Cologne (EdC), originally intended as a refreshing water, is very volatile with 3-5% oil.
-The most common is the eau de toilette (EdT) with a perfume oil content of around 6-9%.
-This scent also dissipates faster than an Eau de Parfum and can therefore be used more generously.
-Eau de Parfum (EdP), on the other hand, has a high proportion of 10-16% fragrance concentrate.
-The scent is intense and of high quality and can be applied sparingly.
+There are different perfume qualities which differ mainly in the concentration of the perfume oil they contain.
+Eau de Cologne (EdC), originally intended as a refreshing water, is very volatile with 3-5% oil.
+The most common is the Eau de Toilette (EdT) with a perfume oil content of around 6-9%.
+This fragrance also dissipates faster than an eau de parfum and can therefore be used more generously.
+Eau de Parfum (EdP), on the other hand, has a high proportion of 10 - 16% fragrance concentrate.
+The fragrance is intense and of high quality and can be applied sparingly.

-sober Fragrances' fragrances are designed by internationally recognized perfumers in Germany and France.
+The fragrances from sober Fragrances are designed by world-renowned perfumers in Germany and France.